Try for free

 Now that we have discussed the main reasons you might want to opt for a Paymo alternative, let's explore our list of the best alternatives on the market, including pricing, features, and more.

-Unlike Paymo, Rodeo doesn’t rely on integrations to bring users the features they need to support a project throughout its entire lifecycle.
-Rodeo's built-in features have earned it a reputation for making users' lives easier and more convenient.
+Unlike Paymo, Rodeo Drive doesn’t rely on integrations to bring users the features they need to support a project throughout its entire lifecycle.
+Rodeo Drive's built-in features have earned it a reputation for making users' lives easier and more convenient.

 Robust invoicing capabilities that make your life easier

-Rodeo's invoicing feature makes the process of creating – and sending – invoices very easy.
-Since your team is already recording their time in Rodeo, you can effortlessly bill clients according to your hours worked, project phase, or a percentage of the initial estimate.
+Rodeo Drive's invoicing feature makes the process of creating – and sending – invoices very easy.
+Effortlessly bill clients according to your hours worked or project phase straight from the platform.

-You’ll also be happy to know that estimates and invoices sent from Rodeo are fully customizable.
+You’ll also be happy to know that estimates and invoices sent from Rodeo Drive are fully customizable.
 This means that you can add your company branding, terms and conditions, discounts, and even a personalized note before sending it off to the client.
-You also have the option to send it as a UBL, PDF, or as regular hard copy.

 And unlike Paymo, you always retain full control over what information gets included in the documents you send out.
 Don’t want the client to see the hourly rate of each team member?
 Simply hide it – it’s that simple.